ampersand-five/mac-setup/README.md

 # Mac Setup
- What I use to setup an Intel CPU, 2019, Mac with
+ What I use to setup a Mac

 # Table of Contents
 - [Install](#install)
     - [Xcode](#xcode)
+    - TODO, add rest

 # Install
+Check installations to see if they have different Intel and Apple packages.

 ## Xcode
 - Has code that it installs system wide that many things will need to use on a Mac